strangerstudios/pmpro-limit-post-views/readme.txt

 Please visit our premium support site at http://www.paidmembershipspro.com for more documentation and our support forums.

 == Changelog ==
+= 0.6.1 - 2023-10-13 =
+BUG FIX/ENHANCEMENT: Marked plugin as incompatible with Multiple Memberships Per User for the PMPro v3.0 update. #52 (@dparker1005)
+BUG FIX: Fixed timezone issue where cookie expiration dates could be set in the past. (@ideadude) BUG FIX: Fixed errors in PHP 8+ when trying to access array indexes that do not exist. #49 (@JarrydLong)

 = .6 =
 * BUG FIX: Fixed issue with PMPro 2.0 menus.
 * ENHANCEMENT: Cleaned up the JavaScript code a bit.